 We have illustrated this wiring code in Example 1.

-Even though we are not installing the pickup, the wiring code is still important because it tells us that it’s the red and white wires we need for this modification.
+Even though we aren’t installing the pickup, the wiring code is still important because it tells us that we need the red and white for this modification.

-To toggle our Railhammer Alnico Grande coil splitting modification on and off, we will need to use a switch.
-We think that the push-pull pot is the best solution because if you don’t like the modification, you can go back to the original.
+To toggle our Railhammer Alnico Grande coil-splitting modification on and off, we will need to use a switch.
+The push-pull pot is the best solution, because if you don’t like the modification, you can go back to the original.
 You can also use a mini-toggle switch, push-button switch, etc., but these will require drilling and making permanent changes to your guitar.

 Installing the Push-Pull Pot

 Installing your push-pull pot requires that you swap out either your volume or your tone pot.
 We recommend using a tone control because volume controls tend to have plenty of wires soldered to them, which can needlessly complicate the mod.

 The push-pull pot has the same lugs that a standard pot has, and you can attach the capacitor and wire to them.